Language selection

 Stakeholder Feedback

 Following the launch of the Regulatory Review of the Explosives Regulations, 2013, NRCan conducted outreach with stakeholders to announce the Review and the plan going forward, and to seek views on current regulatory irritants.
 In the feedback received, stakeholders expressed support for the Review and its modernization goals and identified areas of the Regulations that required update or renewal.
-NRCan conducted an extensive consultation with stakeholders on the first set of proposed amendments in spring 2022 which again was generally positive.
-NRCan intends to launch another stakeholder consultation in spring 2023 on the final set of regulatory amendments.
+NRCan conducted an extensive consultation with stakeholders on the first set of proposed amendments in spring 2022 which was generally positive.
+NRCan launched another stakeholder consultation in spring 2023 on the final set of regulatory amendments, and stakeholder feedback was generally positive, although stakeholders recommended a delayed coming into force for some proposed amendments in the package.

 Outcomes